 Though you’re in business to make money, that shouldn’t be the focus of the vast majority of your social media posts.
 Keep the 80/20 rule in mind here: 80 percent of the content you post should be informative, while no more than 20 percent of your social media communication should directly relate to the goods or services you provide.

 - DO: Match the Right Content to the Right Network

-Each social media network has its own intended purpose and audience.
+Each SM network has its own intended purpose and audience.
 Understanding this and matching your content and tone to the proper social media outlet is imperative for success.

 - DON’T: Automate Without Thought

 Although technology has eased the use of SM, you should resist the urge to send automated messages that have not been thought through.
 If you are using the same content across your social channels, take the time to change the tone of the message to match the audience.
 Take the extra time to write a message based on its intended purpose and audience.

 Numbers of Interest